-CLAT results will be out Soon.
+CLAT results are out.
 Sadly, only a handful of all the students will be able to make it to the National Law Universities.

 Beyond them, there will be a select few who will make it through AILET, SET or MH-CET or JGLS (through LSAT).
 After these students get to enter their respective law schools, there remains a huge number who will not make it to any of these colleges, for various reasons.

 Read this post on what to do if you could not crack CLAT.

 Not everybody who couldn’t clear the exam lacks in the potential to crack it, sometimes external factors also create a hindrance.